aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/setting-up.md

 ---
 title: "Setting up Over-Provisioning"
 sidebar_position: 35
 ---

-It's considered a best practice to create appropriate `PriorityClass` for your applications.
-Now, let's create a global default priority class using the field `globalDefault:true`.
-This default `PriorityClass` will be assigned pods/deployments that don’t specify a `PriorityClassName`.
+It's considered best practice to create appropriate `PriorityClass` resources for your applications.
+Let's start by creating a global default priority class using the field `globalDefault:true`.
+This default `PriorityClass` will be assigned to pods/deployments that don't specify a `PriorityClassName`.

 ```file
 manifests/modules/autoscaling/compute/overprovisioning/setup/priorityclass-default.yaml
 ```

-We'll also create `PriorityClass` that will be assigned to pause pods used for over-provisioning with priority value `-1`.
+We'll also create a `PriorityClass` that will be assigned to pause pods used for over-provisioning with a priority value of `-1`.

 ```file
 manifests/modules/autoscaling/compute/overprovisioning/setup/priorityclass-pause.yaml
 ```

-Pause pods make sure there are enough nodes that are available based on how much over provisioning is needed for your environment.
-Keep in mind the `—max-size` parameter in ASG (of EKS node group).
-Cluster Autoscaler won’t increase number of nodes beyond this maximum specified in the ASG
+Pause pods ensure that enough nodes are available based on the required over-provisioning for your environment.
+Keep in mind the `—max-size` parameter in the ASG (of the EKS node group).
+Cluster Autoscaler won't increase the number of nodes beyond this maximum specified in the ASG.

 ```file
 manifests/modules/autoscaling/compute/overprovisioning/setup/deployment-pause.yaml
 ```

-In this case we're going to schedule a single pause pod requesting `6.5Gi` of memory, which means it will consume almost an entire `m5.large` instance.
+In this case, we're going to schedule a single pause pod requesting `6.5Gi` of memory, which means it will consume almost an entire `m5.large` instance.
 This will result in us always having 2 "spare" worker nodes available.

 Apply the updates to your cluster: